-And we are so pleased to usually meet their approbation and comments like: “You two know how to live!”, “If I could go back to your age, I would have done the same”, “Enjoy the adventure to the fullest, what you experience no one can take away from you!”, “Congratulations, be safe, I will keep my fingers crossed and here is my number in case you need anything”.
+And we are so pleased to usually meet approbation of poeple that we meet and comments like: “Enjoy the adventure to the fullest, what you experience no one can take away from you!”, “Be safe, I will keep my fingers crossed and here is my number in case you need anything”.

 Fellow riders along the road

 We have to admit that the common passions unite people significantly.
-In our case, the great majority of people, who hosted were motorcyclists.
-We could even say that we have followed a trail of fellow bikers.
+In our case, the great majority of people, who hosted us were motorcyclists.
 In big extend, we own it to the map from Advrider.com forum, filled with marks of bikers, who offer a tent space or room for “brothers on the road”, usually along with a safe garage, an access to tools.